Transcript: Vegetables vs. Breast Cancer

-Well, with no estrogen around, many breast tumors devise a nefarious plan, they’ll just make their own.
-70% of breast cancer cells synthesize estrogen themselves using an enzyme called aromatase, which converts testosterone to estrogen, blue to pink.
-And so drug companies have produced a number of aromatase inhibitor drugs which are used as chemotherapy agents.
-Of course by the time you’re on chemo it can be too late, so researchers started screening hundreds of natural dietary components in hopes of finding something that targets this enzyme.
+Well, with no estrogen around, many breast tumors devise a nefarious plan: they’ll just make their own.
+70% of breast cancer cells synthesize estrogen themselves using an enzyme called aromatase, which converts testosterone to estrogen; blue to pink.
+And so, drug companies have produced a number of aromatase inhibitor drugs, which are used as chemotherapy agents.
+Of course, by the time you’re on chemo, it can be too late, so researchers started screening hundreds of natural dietary components in hopes of finding something that targets this enzyme.

 After years of searching, they found seven vegetables with significant anti-aromatase activity.
-And here they are,.
-Seven different vegetables, dropping aromatase activity about 20%, except for this one.
-That’s like a 60, 65% drop inhibition.
-Which one was it? bell pepper, broccoli, carrots, celery , green onions, mushrooms, or spinach.
-Not scallions, not celery, not carrots, not peppers, nor broccoli—that would have been my guess, not spinach, but: Mushrooms.
+And here they are: seven different vegetables, dropping aromatase activity about 20%, except for this one: that’s like a 60 to 65% drop inhibition.
+Which one was it?
+Was it the bell pepper, broccoli, carrots, celery , green onions, mushrooms, or spinach?
+Well, it wasn’t green onion,, not celery, not carrots, not peppers, nor broccoli—that would have been my guess—not spinach, but, X marks the spot: mushrooms.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.